manan3044/GAN_Assignment_3/README.md

 - As training progresses, the Generator improves, and the images start resembling real human faces.
 - After sufficient epochs, the GAN produces high-quality face images that are visually convincing.
 ![image](https://github.com/user-attachments/assets/2502c621-108f-4500-8ff4-c5059e8f765f)

+## Results
+1. **Discriminator Loss (Loss_D)**
+Starts high (~1.58) and fluctuates before stabilizing around 0.4 - 0.7.
+Higher Loss_D (~2.47) indicates the Discriminator is struggling to distinguish real and fake samples.
+Lower Loss_D (~0.3 - 0.5) suggests the Discriminator is getting better at classification but should not overpower the Generator.

+2. **Generator Loss (Loss_G)**
+Initially starts high (~2.34) and gradually decreases, suggesting that the Generator is improving.
+A very low Generator loss (~0.1 - 0.3) might indicate mode collapse, where the Generator produces limited variation.

+3. **Training Stability**
+Ideal training results show Loss_D and Loss_G converging while maintaining some balance.
+Large fluctuations may indicate instability and require hyperparameter tuning.

 ## References
 - DCGAN Paper: `https://arxiv.org/abs/1511.06434`